huggingface/exporters/README.md

 limitations under the License.
 -->

-# 🤗 Core ML Exporters
+# 🤗 Exporters

 👷 **WORK IN PROGRESS** 👷

-This package lets you export 🤗 Transformers models to Core ML.
+This package lets you export 🤗 Transformers models to Core ML and TensorFlow Lite.

-## When to use Core ML Exporters
+## When to use 🤗 Exporters

 🤗 Transformers models are implemented in PyTorch, TensorFlow, or JAX.
-However, for deployment you might want to use a different framework such as Core ML.
-This library makes it easy to convert Transformers models to the Core ML format.
+However, for deployment you might want to use a different framework such as Core ML or TensorFlow Lite.
+This library makes it easy to convert Transformers models to these formats.

-Core ML Exporters uses the [coremltools](https://coremltools.readme.io/docs) package to perform the conversion from PyTorch or TensorFlow to Core ML.
-The aim of Core ML Exporters is to be more convenient than writing your own conversion script with coremltools, and to be tightly integrated with the 🤗 Transformers library and the Hugging Face Hub.
+The aim of the Exporters package is to be more convenient than writing your own conversion script with *coremltools* or *TFLiteConverter*, and to be tightly integrated with the 🤗 Transformers library and the Hugging Face Hub.

 Note: Keep in mind that Transformer models are usually quite large and are not always suitable for use on mobile devices.
 It might be a good idea to [optimize the model for inference](https://github.com/huggingface/optimum) first using 🤗 Optimum.

+## Installation

+TODO

+requirements.txt

 ## Core ML

 [Core ML](https://developer.apple.com/machine-learning/core-ml/) is Apple's software library for fast on-device model inference with neural networks and other types of machine learning models.
 It can be used on macOS, iOS, tvOS, and watchOS, and is optimized for using the CPU, GPU, and Apple Neural Engine.
 Although the Core ML framework is proprietary, the Core ML file format is an open format.

+The Core ML exporter uses [coremltools](https://coremltools.readme.io/docs) to perform the conversion from PyTorch or TensorFlow to Core ML.

 The `exporters.coreml` package enables you to convert model checkpoints to a Core ML model by leveraging configuration objects.
 These configuration objects come ready-made for a number of model architectures, and are designed to be easily extendable to other architectures.